uber/nebula.gl/dev-docs/RFCs/v1.0/react-map-gl-draw.md

 - `clickRadius` (Number, optional) - Radius to detect features around a hovered or clicked point.
 Default value is `0`

 - `onSelect` (Function, Required) - callback when a feature is selected.
 Receives an object containing `selectedFeatureId`.
-- `onUpdate` (Function, Required) - callback when anything is updated.
+- `onUpdate` (Function, Required) - callback when any feature is updated.
 Receives one argument `features` that is the updated list of GeoJSON features.

 Feature object structure: